-Dates are used in traditional medicine for curing hoarseness, paralysis, back pain, and rheumatic pains, among others.
+Dates are used in traditional medicine for curing hoarseness, paralysis, backache, and rheumatic pains, among others.
 Dates are highly important in our nutrition.
 The importance of dates is derived from their rich composition: carbohydrates make up 50-60% of the dried fruits (13), salts and minerals, dietary fiber, vitamins, fatty acids, amino acids, and proteins.
-Accordingly, dates are considered as an ideal meal, from many aspects.
-Dates also boost a variety of useful properties, including antioxidative, anti-mutagenic, anti-tumoral, anti-bacterial and digestive system protection effects (9, 10).
+Accordingly, from many aspects, dates are considered as an ideal meal..
+Dates also boost a variety of useful properties, including antioxidative, anti-mutagenic, anti-tumoral, anti-bacterial, and digestive system protection effects (9, 10).
 They also have protective effects on the neurons, owing to compounds like polyphenol and melatonin (14).
 The anti-hepatotoxic effects of date extract on rat liver have already been studied (15).
 Studies have addressed and approved the antioxidative and anti-mutagenic effects of different species of dates (11, 12).
 There have been studies on the positive antioxidative effects of date extract in preventing diabetic neuropathy.
-In a study date extract treatment shows efficacy for preventing diabetic deterioration and for improving pathological parameters of diabetic neuropathy in rats, as compared with control groups.
+In a study, as compared with the control group, date extract treatment shows efficacy for preventing diabetic deterioration and improving pathological parameters of diabetic neuropathy in rats..
 (16, 17).
-A study on the effects of the watery extract on pain in rats, has reported increased pain نشان
+A study on the effects of the watery extract on pain in rats has reported increased pain.

+Materials and Methods

-Materials and Methods: animals and lab protocols: care of laboratory animals was based on the Guide for the Care and Use of Laboratory Animals, at Kerman Neuroscience Research Center of Kerman University of medical sciences, approved by the Animal Ethics Committee.
+Animals and Lab Protocols: Care of laboratory animals was based on the Guide for the Care and Use of Laboratory Animals, at Kerman Neuroscience Research Center of Kerman University of medical sciences, approved by the Animal Ethics Committee(AEC).

-This study used male Wistar rats, weighting 250 to 300 grams.
+This study used male Wistar rats, weighing 250 to 300 g.

-The rats received standard diets during the study, and were kept in the animal lab in special conditions, away from pathogenic agents in a fixed temperature and normal environment (12:12 hours, light : darkness cycle).
+The rats received standard diets during the study and were kept in the animal lab under special conditions, away from pathogenic agents in a fixed temperature,and normal environment (12:12 hours, light : darkness cycle).

-For the purpose of statistical accuracy, intensive care was applied to minimize pain in animals and reduce the number of animals.
+For statistical accuracy, intensive care was applied to minimize pain in animals and reduce the number of animals.

-Animals in this study were divided into two groups of control and test (experimental).
-Control group received daily food and water intake without date extract and test group received food and water plus 10% date extract, 4 ml per kilogram for three weeks in the daily water intake.
+Animals in this study were divided into control and test (experimental)groups.
+The Control group received daily food and water without date extract and the test group received food and water plus 10% date extract, 4 mL /kg \ for three weeks in the daily water intake.

-It must be noted that weight of all the animals was measured along with their nerve conduction velocity (NCV), both at the beginning and the end of the intervention.
+It must be noted that both at the beginning and the end of the intervention the weight of all the animals was measured along with their NCV.

-Extracting Method: for preparing the watery date extract, subsequent to procurement of fresh Mazafati dates from Bam orchards, the pits were removed, then, 200 grams of the date flesh was soaked in 2000 ml of distilled water for 48 hours, and later on, completely mixed by a mixer.
-The resulted mix, at 4 ºC, was subsequently centrifuged at 4000 rpm for 20 minutes.
-Then, the solution in the upper area of the tube was removed from the remaining sediment and kept in -20 ºC until use.
-Conducting electrodiagnostic assessments, information on control and experimental rats were done by a person blind to the experimental conditions
+Extracting Method: For preparing the watery date extract, after procurement of fresh Mazafati dates from Bam orchards, the pits were removed, then, 200 g of the date flesh was soaked in 2000 mL of distilled water for 48 hours, and later on, completely mixed by a mixer.
+The resulted mix, at 4°C, was subsequently centrifuged at 4000 rpm for 20 min.
+Then, the solution in the upper area of the tube was removed from the remaining sediment and kept at -20°C until use.
+By conducting electrodiagnostic assessments, data collection on control and experimental rats was done by a person blind to the experimental conditions.

-NCV Assessment and Recording: 3 weeks after commencing the oral intake of date extract, the animals were anesthetized using Ketamin/Xylazine (50/20 mg/kg) solution.
-Environmental temperature was set to 25±1 throughout the study.
-Subsequent to shaving the legs of the animals using bipolar electrodes of AD-Instruments ML856 Power-Lab, the sciatic nerve was stimulated at the knee and ankle, and immediately after any stimulation, the muscle’s nerve potential was recorded by the unipolar electrodes attached to the sole of the hind paw.
+NCV Assessment and Recording: 3 weeks after commencing the oral intake of date extract, the animals were anesthetized using Ketamine/Xylazine (50/20 mg/kg) solution.
+The environmental temperature was set to 25±1°C throughout the study.
+After shaving the legs of the animals using bipolar electrodes of AD-Instruments ML856 Power-Lab, the sciatic nerve was stimulated at the knee and ankle, and immediately after any stimulation, the muscle’s nerve potential was recorded by the unipolar electrodes attached to the sole of the hind paw.
 The obtained records were the biphasic responses with an initial M wave, created by the stimulation of motor fibers.